-- Each Monday begins a new activity for that week with content on the class website. - Connect to Blackboard and follow the content link to the weekly activity. - Read the instructions and content on line, work through it at your own pace. - Ask and answer questions on the discussion forum. - Before end of day the following Sunday, complete the "Assignment" by responding to the item on Blackboard for that week.
+- Each Monday begins a new activity for that week with content on the class website. - Connect to Blackboard and follow the content link to the weekly activity. - Read the instructions and content on line, work through it at your own pace. - Ask and answer questions on the discussion forum. - Before end of day the following Monday, complete the "Assignment" by responding to the item on Blackboard for that week. - After we have evaluated your work, you may optionally return to it again during the following week to revise and resubmit it.